cak1207/CSCI-335-03-Group-03/README.md

 Based off model_type the program will use the model in best_svm_pipeline.pkl or best_bert_pipeline.pkl which are located in the data directory to predict the input_file given.
 Then it will give save the results to the output_file name given and the output_file name will be located in the data directory.
 To make things easier a sample test input file is given as data/twitter_validation.csv.
-However this is the same validation data that we used for validation when doing grid search on our models.
-Thus results will reflect performance on previously seen validation data instead of new unseen data if using this file.
+Keep in mind that this is the same validation data that we used for validation when doing grid search on our models.
  After the output is saved, evaluation metrics will also be printed out as well as classification report